Blog

 Focusing Tools:

-• Create checklists
+• Create checklists to keep tasks organised.

-• Minimise distractions by turning off phones
+• Minimise distractions by turning off notifications.

-• Schedule specific times for returning calls
+• Schedule specific times for returning calls and emails.

-• Use sticky notes for reminders
+• Use sticky notes as quick reminders.

-• Allow extra time for task completion
+• Allow extra time for task completion to reduce stress.

-• Take regular breaks to recharge
+• Take regular breaks to recharge and maintain focus.

 Time-Management Tips:

-• Rotate tasks to sustain interest
+• Rotate tasks to sustain interest and avoid boredom.

-• Find an accountability partner for support
+• Find an accountability partner for support and motivation

 Communication Strategies:

-• Practice active listening
+• Practice active listening to stay engaged in conversations.

-• Keep conversations concise and on-topic
+• Keep conversations concise to stay on topic.

 Centering Techniques: